 My first instrument was the flute in the third grade.
 I cried until I got the lessons I wanted and then cried until I was allowed to quit.
 I wanted to play music, not learn to play music.
-I’ve never been good at practicing.
+I never was good at practicing.

 I got a violin in the fifth grade because back then schools had school orchestras and it was free.

 I chose the violin because my parents had given me a guitar and I figured since violins and guitars both have strings they would be the same.
 They do both have strings.